Moving Corals

 The RRAP Moving Corals R&D Subprogram aims to develop the means to cost-effectively produce billions of genetically-diverse coral larvae with enhanced environmental tolerance for large-scale restoration.
 Larvae will be harvested from wild coral-spawn slicks, cultured in floating nurseries, and transferred for settlement to reef areas to catalyse coral restoration, adaptation and reef recovery.

-This subprogram will develop:
+This subprogram develops:

 Collection and transfer techniques...